 Master List of all properties (A compilation of the four lists above, in an Excel document)

-You may want to fill a pitcher with water after flushing the pipes and store it in the refrigerator so you always have cold, clean water ready for drinking.
 For households with residents or visitors who include children under the age of 6 and women who are pregnant or breastfeeding, the City of Milwaukee Health Department recommends using only bottled water from a lead-free source or cold, filtered tap water to make formula, concentrated juices, and for cooking and drinking.

 Drink and cook only with water from the cold tap.
 Never drink or cook with water from the hot water tap.
 Hot water dissolves lead from pipes.
 Boiling the water does not remove lead.
 Use cold water tap especially for making bottles for a baby.
-It is important for families who live in homes with lead service lines and who have children under six or pregnant women or breastfeeding women in the home, to consider using a water filtration system that is certified to remove lead.

 Regularly remove the screen and aerator from faucets, rinse out any particles, and re-attach.
 Do this once a month, or more frequently is there is water utility construction work nearby.
 The particles may contain lead and could collect at the faucet.